CurtisSlone/terraformNoOps/remote-state/README.md

 The storage account & containers must be deployed first.

 ### Caveats
-I have two versions files.
-One for production, the other for development.
-This is because I want to experiment with tags in githib to attempt to automate how the terraform code is deployed
+I've created two containers within the storage account.
+One for development, the other for production.
+I'm currently searching for a way to create logic to select which backend config I want to use